scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

     * Remove the child from its previous parent if necessary.
     * Set the child's parent to its new parent.
     * Add the child to the new parent's children array.
+* **NB**: Keep it simple.
+Don't worry about making sure that children nodes are ordered by value or adding the children of a removed node back into the tree.

 **Phase II:**